Responding at the time of loss

 Supporting productivity in times of grief

 The most common physical responses to grief are low energy, muscle aches and pains and generalized tension.
 This may result in employees being unable to cope with work tasks.
 This can be even more apparent for those who are also experiencing mental health issues.
 There are approaches that you can use that may help employees remain productive as they go through the natural process of grief from loss.

 - Use Developing workplace plans to discuss with the employee any modifications that can help them do their work.

 - Offer specific, concrete help such as information on bereavement leave and benefit entitlements.
 When appropriate, offer to help with paperwork associated with medical claims or life insurance policies.

 - If possible, be flexible about time off, especially during the first year of bereavement, keeping in mind that some employees may need more time off than others.

-- Reduce or eliminate pressure by prioritizing a grieving employee's responsibilities and with their input, when possible, reducing their workload for a time.
+- Lessen or eliminate pressure by prioritizing a grieving employee's responsibilities and, when possible, reduce their workload for a time with their input.

 - Avoid assigning new tasks or additional responsibilities when the employee is still struggling with grief.

 Adapted from Healing Grief at Work: 100 practical ideas after your workplace is touched by loss by Dr. Alan Wolfelt.
 See Center for Loss and Life Transition.